efanhome/mongo-bench/README.md

      -w,--warmup-time <arg>          The number of seconds to wait before actually collecting result data

     The benchmark is split into two phases: Load and Run.
-Random data is added during the load phase which is in turn retrieved from mongodb in the run phase
+Random data is added during the load phase which is in turn retrieved from MongoDB in the run phase.

 ### Examples